gunbamz/mern-course/README.md

 ## MongoDB
 MongoDB is a schemaless way of storing data based on collections, which are basically sets of key-value pairs.
 Mongoose is a JavaScript ORM for MongoDB.
 Mongoose Model Classes represent collections, and Model Instances represent representing records.

+## Frontend

+### Proxy Field
+If anyone tries to visit the localhost:3000 version of the /auth/google route, this field will forward it on to the localhost:5000 version of it.
+However, this discrepancy does not exist in production because of how create-react-app makes production builds.